PXLDigital/rttf-pi-comm/README.md

 This project can be used to send bash commands to a remote Raspberry Pi, from any device in the same network. (e.g. phone) Initially created for Race to the Future @Hasselt, Belgium.

+Still in early development, so if you have any contributions, let us know!

 ## Setup
 Clone the project on the Pi.
 Make sure the Flask module is started at boot. (use Python 3!)
 Best way is to use crontab. (`@reboot sh /path/to/startup/script.sh`)